Whole Food Plant Based, No Oil, Low Glycemic Index and Low Fat And Sodium. No Added Sugar Or Overly Processed Foods.

 Makes 7-9 large burgers or 14-18 smaller burgers

-* 1 cup of the Spinach-Artichoke Dip (recipe at the end) combined with 1/3 cup salsa of your choice
+- 1 cup of Vegan Oil-Free Spinach-Artichoke Dip (the recipe for this follows this recipe) combined with 1/3 cup salsa of your choice

 Vegan Oil Free Baked Spinach Artichoke Dip

 - 1/2 small diced onion or onion powder to taste

 - One 14 oz can oil free artichokes